 However, trying to boost optimism where you can is well worth your while.
 A study from Boston University found optimistic people were more likely to live to the age of 85 or higher.
 They found that, on average, the most optimistic men and women had an 11% to 15% longer lifespan compared to pessimistic people.
 Additionally, findings from the Harvard School of Public Health showed that the most optimistic women were 30% less likely to die from serious illnesses, including cancer, heart disease and stroke.

 How to start positive thinking

 Now you know about the benefits of optimism, it's time to learn how to begin thinking more positively.

+“There is likely to be a genetic component to our thinking styles including optimism, but the wonderful thing about the human brain is its neuroplasticity," explains Dr Aroll.
 “Our brains constantly make new connections and we can actively strengthen those neural networks by looking for the positives in life.”